opensafely/documentation/docs/ehrql-new-tutorial-conclusion.md

   * Can you find details of these tables in the [Contracts reference](contracts-reference.md)?
 * How has the author structured their dataset definition?
-* What criteria are used to select the cohort?
+* What criteria are used to select the population?
-* How are the variables that the author extracts for the cohort constructed?
+* How are the variables that the author extracts for the population constructed?

 The author may have also given additional context in natural language in various places: